eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     ip: 2001:4860:4860::8844      # Recognized as IPv6
     port: 1616
+    transport: udp

     ################

     domain: localhost             # DNS call return value = 127.0.0.1
-    port: 33333
+    port: 33333                   # Uses UDP by default

 External Port
 -------------

-External port is used to configure a Server (Discovery Server or Initial Peers) that runs under a NAT.
+External port is used to configure a Server (Discovery Server or Initial Peers) that runs under a NAT and uses TCP transport.
+This value could be set in a TCP listening address to differentiate the public and the internal port.
-In case this value is not set, the external port is supposed to be the same as the internal one.
+**In case this value is not set, the external port is considered to be the same as the internal one.**
-In this case the external and internal port in the network router port forwarding must coincide.
+If both ports coincide, external and internal port in the network router port forwarding rules must coincide.
-For more information, check section :ref:`user_manual_wan_configuration_nat_traversal_port_forwarding`.
+For more information, check section :ref:`user_manual_wan_configuration_nat_traversal_port_forwarding_external_port`.

 .. _user_manual_configuration_discovery_server_guidprefix: